n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.2.md

 <figure><img src="/_images/courses/level-one/chapter-five/l1-c5-2-orders-table.png" alt="Orders table in Airtable" style="width:100%"><figcaption align = "center"><i>Orders table in Airtable</i></figcaption></figure>

-Now that the table is ready, let's return to the workflow in the Editor UI.
+Now that the table is ready, let's return to the workflow in the n8n Editor UI.

 ## Add an Airtable node to the HTTP Request node

 Add an **Airtable node** connected to the HTTP Request node.

+///note | Remember
+You can add a ndoe connected to an existing node by selecting the **+** icon next to the existing node.
+///

+In the node panel:

+1. Search for Airtable.
+2. Select **Create a record** from the **Record Actions** search results.

+This will add the Airtable node to your canvas and open the node details window.

 In the **Airtable node** window, configure the following parameters: